← All posts

 You might need a nonprofit’s EIN to verify their tax-exempt status before making a donation, complete a grant application, file paperwork that references a partner organization, or do due diligence research.

-Whatever the reason, finding an EIN is straightforward once you know where to look.
+Whatever the reason, looking up an EIN is straightforward once you know where to look.

 What is an EIN?